klix-app/klix-developer-documentation-website/docs/quickstart-guide.md

 ## Integration steps

+A central part of Klix checkout/payment solution is Klix web widget - HTML web component i.e. form for entering customer's credit card data.
+Klix widget accepts merchant order parameters (order identifier, amount, payment description, etc.) via HTML element attributes.
+The following steps describe actions that you need to perform in order to add Klix widget to your webshop and accept a callback on a server-side once payment has been successfully processed by Klix.

 ### 1. Embed Klix widget into your web shop

-In order to embed Klix checkout/pay widget into your web shop following HTML fragment should be added to your web shop checkout page.
+In order to embed Klix widget into your web shop following HTML fragment referencing Klix widget JavaScript should be added to your web shop checkout page.

 ```html
 <head>